AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/MainPage.md

 The Python bindings for MaterialX are based on [PyBind11](https://github.com/pybind/pybind11), and support Python versions 3.9 and greater.

-macOS requires you to [install Xcode](https://developer.apple.com/xcode/resources/) to get access to the Metal Tools as well as compiler toolchains.
+On macOS, you'll need to [install Xcode](https://developer.apple.com/xcode/resources/), in order to get access to the Metal Tools as well as compiler toolchains.

 ## Building MaterialX